marquez138/react-stripe-terminal/README.md

 export default App;
 ```

-Binding to these properties can allow you to render a full POS application with minimal logic
+Binding to these properties can allow you to render a full POS application with mostly jsx and minimal application logic.

 ### Example: Checkout Basket

-In your `MyPOSComponent` component, wrap it with the `POSDevice` react high-order-component (HOC):
+After successful connection to a reader, you can render a checkout dialog.
+The `CheckoutComponent` example below has been rendered with the `stripeTerminal` prop:

 ```jsx
 class CheckoutComponent extends Component {